linux-surface/linux-surface/README.md

 We provide package repositories for the patched kernel and other utilities.
 Please refer to the [detailed installation and setup guide][wiki-setup].
 There, you may also find device-specific caveats.
+In case you have disk encryption set up or plan to use it, take care to follow the respective instructions in the installation guide and have a look at the respective [wiki page][wiki-encryption].
 After installation, you may want to have a look at the [wiki][wiki] and the `contrib/` directory for useful tweaks.

 If you want to compile the kernel yourself (e.g. if your distribution is not supported), please have a look at the [wiki][wiki-compiling].